zeroquinc/NaviSync/README.md

 # NaviSync

-Sync your Last.fm play counts and loved tracks to Navidrome with intelligent caching.
+Sync your Last.fm play counts and loved tracks including timestamps to Navidrome with intelligent caching.

 ## Quick Start